Top Tip #7 - Know your reassessments from your retakes

 What happens if you fail a reassessment?

 If you have failed a reassessment, you may have the opportunity to retake the module once more in full at the next available opportunity (often in the next academic year).
 This is known as your second attempt at the module.
 If you retake a module, you will be expected to attend all scheduled learning sessions and complete all assessments required for the module.
-You will also be required to pay the full fee of the module in addition to your usual tuition fees - staff at the student Helpzones can normally advise you how much this is likely to cost.
+You will also be required to pay the full fee of the module in addition to your usual tuition fees - staff in the Money advice team can normally advise you how much this is likely to cost.
 Assessments submitted for modules taken as a second attempt are not capped at 40% (unless they are submitted as reassessments for modules taken as a second attempt).

 I am retaking a module but already passed one of the assignments, does this mean I only need to complete the assignments that I failed?